-SEXUAL HARASSMENT
+SEXUAL HARASSMENT AND SEX DISCRIMINATION

 All members of the school community must be treated with dignity and respect.
-Students and employees must be able to learn and work in an environment free from unsolicited and unwelcome sexual overtures.
-Sexual harassment is deemed unacceptable conduct in the employment and educational environment and will not be tolerated.
-It shall be a violation of this policy for any student or an employee through conduct or communication of a sexual nature as defined by this policy.
-This policy is equally applicable to sexual harassment between supervisors and workers, between coworkers, between students, and between students and employees.
-This policy shall be in force on and off school district property, i.e., at school activities and/or school sponsored events that may occur away from school, and whenever school employees have jurisdiction over students.
-This district will act to investigate all complaints, either formal or informal, verbal or written, of sexual harassment and to discipline any student or employee who sexually harasses a student or employee of this district.
+Students and employees must be able to learn and work in an environment free from sexual harassment and sex discrimination.
+Sexual harassment and sex discrimination are deemed unacceptable conduct in the employment and educational environment and will not be tolerated.
+This policy shall be in force on and off school district property, i.e., at school activities and/or school-sponsored events that may occur away from school, and whenever school employees have jurisdiction over students.
+This district will act to investigate all complaints, either formal or informal, verbal or written, of sexual harassment or sex discrimination and to discipline any student or employee who sexually harasses a student or employee of this district.
 It is no defense to claim of sexual harassment that the alleged harasser did not intend to harass.
+This policy shall apply to all students, employees, and volunteers of the District.